UBC-CIC/remote-mobility-monitoring/README.md

 # User Guide
 For instructions on how to use the web app interface, refer to the [User Guide](docs/UserGuide.md).

+# Pricing Estimation
+For a sample pricing estimation, refer to the [Pricing Estimation](docs/PricingEstimation.md).

 # Changelog
 N/A